 Andrea Arrivillaga Hurtado

 Andrea was born in Guatemala City and grew up in Quetzaltenango, where she began to teach in 1998.
-She has lived in El Salvador and Italy, where she had the opportunity to study art history in the Renaissance and Italian language.
+She has lived in El Salvador, Italy, and Chile.
 Andrea has also studied Social Work and Tourism Business Administration.

-Andrea has worked at Escuela Caracol since 2008, where she first helped with the crucial legalization of the school by the Ministry of Education.
+She worked at Escuela Caracol as a lead teacher and technical principal from 2008 until 2018, where she first helped with the crucial legalization of the school by the Ministry of Education.
 She began as a Spanish teacher, and became a lead primary teacher in 2010.

 She completed her Waldorf education training in 2013, becoming the first elementary school teacher in Guatemala to become a certified Waldorf teacher.